mkuchnik/PlumberApp/README.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 You will have to scroll though and type "yes" at the end.
+You should leave the
+options as the defaults.

 After install, you will want to create the environment.
 To create it: